-Mr. Perry, Executive Director, referred members to the June 30, 2021 Performance Summary provided in Tab A of the meeting materials.
-Mr. Perry stated that as of June 30, 2021, the SBI was responsible for over \$129.2 billion of assets and that the Combined Funds represent \$89.5 billion of those assets.
-Mr. Perry reported that the Combined Funds met its long-term objectives by outperforming its Composite Index over the ten-year period ending June 30, 2021 (Combined Funds 10.4% vs. Combined Fund Composite Index 10.1%) and providing a real rate of return above inflation over the latest 20 year time-period (Combined Funds 8.1% vs CPI-U 2.1%).
-The Combined Funds also exceeded the composite index for all time-periods reported (Combined Funds returned 6.7% vs. Combined Funds-Composite Index 6.6% for the quarter and returned 30.3% vs. Combined Funds-Composite Index 28.8% for the year).
+Executive Director Mr. Perry referred members to the June 30, 2021 Performance Summary provided in Tab A of the meeting materials.
+Mr. Perry informed the Board that as of June 30, 2021 the SBI was responsible for just over \$129 billion in assets, of which Combined Funds represented almost \$90 billion of those assets.

+For the one-year time-period, the Combined Funds returned 30.3%, which is the second highest return achieved in the history of the SBI.
+The highest one-year return of 40.3% was reported in 1983 when the Combined Funds assets were only \$4.5 billion.
+Mr. Perry reported that the Combined Funds was ahead of its long-term objectives by outperforming its Composite Index over the ten-year period ending June 30, 2021 (Combined Funds 10.4% vs. Combined und Composite Index 10.1%) and providing a real rate of return above inflation over the latest 20 year time-period (Combined Funds 8.1% vs CPI-U 2.1%).
+The Combined Funds also exceeded the composite index for all time-periods reported (Combined Funds returned 6.7% vs. Combined Funds-Composite Index 6.6% for the quarter, and 30.3% vs. 28.8% for the fiscal year).